Chlorfenapyr – A New Approach

-Part of the problem is that there were previously only four WHO-recommended insecticide classes for adult mosquito control: Only one of them, the pyrethroid class, was recommended for long-lasting insecticide treated nets.
+Part of the problem is that there were previously only four insecticide classes used for adult mosquito control: Only one of them, the pyrethroid class, was used on long-lasting insecticide treated nets.
 Continual use of the same insecticides enabled the highly-adaptable mosquito to develop significant levels of resistance.
 Alternatives are urgently needed.

 Chlorfenapyr is a completely new insecticide class to combat mosquitoes in public health.
-It belongs to the pyrrole class of chemistry and has an entirely different mode of action to other WHO-recommended insecticides.
+It belongs to the pyrrole class of chemistry and has an entirely different mode of action to other insecticides used for vector control.
 It works by disrupting the insect’s ability to produce energy.
 This makes it unlikely to show cross-resistance in mosquitoes that are resistant to currently registered public health insecticides.